magento/pwa-studio/pwa-devdocs/_drafts/configuration-management/index.md

 npx @magento/pwa-buildpack <command>
 ```

-_Note: It is not recommended to globally install buildpack with `yarn global add`._
+_Note: It is not recommended to globally install buildpack with `yarn global add` or `npm install --global`._
-_Individual projects should use their own versions and a globally installed buildpack can cause unexpected behavior._
+_Individual projects should use their own versions, to guarantee expected behavior._

 ### `buildpack create-env-file <dir>`